vanackej/risco-mqtt-local/README.md

 - RISCO multipartitions.
 - Bypass zones in Home Assistant (additional switch created for each zone)
 - Multiple systems now supported with configurable alarm topic.
 - Outputs now supported.
-Non-user-usable outputs represented as binary sensors.
+Non-user-usable outputs represented as binary sensors (private outputs in configuration).
 User-usable outputs represented as switches.
-Note that pulsed swtiches will immediately revert to off.
+Note that pulsed switches will immediately revert to off.

 ## Installation